gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Storing UNIX timestamps as BIGINT/i64 instead of strings.
 - Search with file type filter works.
 - File search works.
 - Turns out file watcher is not what I needed.
 I needed indexing.
 Added that.
 Documents are now getting added to the database.